nekno/DV7toDV8/README.md

 - All utilities should now be approved and the script can be run normally

 ## Linux

 - The steps for running the script on Linux are similar to those for macOS with a few exceptions
   - The script will not prompt you to enter language codes.
-These can be specified using the `-l` flag or ommitted to include all tracks
+These can be specified using the `-l` flag or ommitted to include all tracks.
   - The script will not prompt you to approve the tools to run.
-As long as the tools are executable, they should run without issue
+As long as the tools are executable, they should run without issue.

 # Building